Sir William Pulteney (1802 ship): EIC voyage #2 (1805–1807)

-At Madras, the captains of the eight East Indiamen in the convoy joined together to present Captain George Byng, of Belliqueux, a piece of silver plate worth £100 as a token of appreciation for his conduct while they were under his orders.
+At Madras, the captains of the eight East Indiamen in the convoy joined to present Captain George Byng, of Belliqueux, a piece of silver plate worth £100 as a token of appreciation for his conduct while they were under his orders.
 Byng wrote his thank you letter to them on 24 April.

-Sir William Pulteney reached Bombay on 8 May and Saugor on 10 July.
+Sir William Pulteney reached Bombay on 8 May, and Saugor on 10 July.
 She arrived at Calcutta on 15 July.
-Homeward bound, she was at Culpee on 23 August and Saugor on 20 September.
-She was at Madras on 9 October and the Cape again on 30 December.
-She reached St Helena on 23 January and arrived at The Downs on 12 April.
+Homeward bound, she was at Culpee on 23 August, and Saugor on 20 September.
+She was at Madras on 9 October, and the Cape again on 30 December.
+She reached St Helena on 23 January, and arrived at The Downs on 12 April.

 EIC voyage #3 (1807–1808)

-Barnard billed the EIC on 6 June 1807 for £1,174 10s 2d for repairs and stores.
+Barnard billed the EIC on 6 June 1807, for £1,174 10s 2d for repairs to Sir William Pulteney, and stores.